Last updated on September 13th, 2021 at 10:30 am

 Today, I’ve put together a comprehensive list of the smallest RVs with a shower and toilet.

 But “small” means different things to different people and so does the word RV!
-After all, RV can describe a compact travel trailer or a huge Class A rig.
-And small might mean a teardrop trailer to one person and any Class B to another.
+After all, an RV can describe a compact travel trailer or a huge Class A rig.
+After all, small might mean a teardrop trailer to one person and any model of Class B to another.

 So before we get into the list let’s set some definitions.